sandstreamdev/std/is/object.md

 ## Questions

-- How to check is a given value is an object?
+- How to check if a given value is an object?